tldr-pages/tldr-maintenance/README.md

 ## Summary

-At the end of the [metrics](metrics.log) a summary is written.
+At the end of the metrics.log a summary is written.
+This summary is tracked in a [GitHub issue](https://github.com/tldr-pages/tldr-maintenance/issues/25), alobg with the metrics per translation.
 Some numbers include a percentage:

 - Total malformed or outdated more info link page(s) [with percentage, calculated based on total pages]
 - Total missing alias page(s)